influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/monitoring-dashboards/dashboard-enterprise-monitoring.md

 ---
 title: InfluxDB Enterprise Cluster Stats monitoring dashboard
-description: Describes details about metrics that are monitored in the InfluxDb Enterprise monitoring dashboard.
+description: Describes metrics monitored in the InfluxDB Enterprise monitoring dashboard.
 menu:
   platform:
-    name: Enterprise Stats monitoring dashboard
+    name: Enterprise Stats dashboard
+    parent: Monitoring dashboards
     weight: 50
 ---

 The InfluxDB Enterprise Cluster Stats dashboard is useful for monitoring the health of your InfluxDB Enterprise clusters.
 The dashboard visualizations cover commonly monitored metrics that are important for monitoring and maintaining your InfluxDB Enterprise clusters and for troubleshooting.
 So that you don't have to constantly check the dashboard, you can create alerts to notify you when attention is required.

 > **Note:** The queries below use the `_internal` database, which is enabled by default on InfluxDB nodes.
-When using the "watcher of watcher (WoW)" configuration, data is written to the `telegraf` database.
-When the `_internal` measurements are sent to the `telegraf` database using InfluxDB plugins, many of the same field keys below are prepended with `infuxdb_`, but are otherwise the same field keys listed here.
+> When using the "watcher of watcher (WoW)" configuration, data is written to the `telegraf` database.
+> When the `_internal` measurements are sent to the `telegraf` database using InfluxDB plugins, many
+> of the same field keys below are prepended with `infuxdb_`, but are otherwise the same field keys listed here.

 ## Continuous Queries Executed / Minute

-### Description

 Displays the non-negative mean rate of change in continuous queries (CQs) executed per minute.